Window Covering FAQs

 Shutters have changed dramatically over the last ten years.
 A shutter purchased a decade ago is nowhere near the quality of today’s shutters.
 Today’s shutters also offer a wider array of choices in color, materials and options.
-Not only are the finishes of today far superior, the workmanship is nothing short of extraordinary.
+Not only are the finishes of today far superior, but the workmanship is also nothing short of extraordinary.

-Of the number of advantages faux wood shutters offer, cost is the primary benefit – the price tag is generally 25% less than real wood shutters.
+Of the number of advantages faux wood shutters offer, the cost is the primary benefit – the price tag is generally 25% less than real wood shutters.
 For most people, faux wood plantation shutters look identical to real wood.
 When price and budget is the determining factor, however, faux wood is a sensible alternative.
 In addition, faux wood plantation shutters require less maintenance than wood.
 Also, many plastic and vinyl materials can last many years without showing wear.

 Faux Wood shutters, although at first glance the lower cost and easy maintenance will attract a buyer, when they are felt physically, the difference between the rich wood and vinyl causes many buyers to quickly have second thoughts.
 Though faux wood shutters are made with the same craftsmanship and quality as wood shutters, when examined side by side, there is a certain indescribable quality of wood that vinyl will never be able to duplicate.
-The difference can be too subtle for some to consider the extra cost, while those who desire the highest quality and warmth of wood, real wood shutters is the best and only viable option.
+The difference can be too subtle for some to consider the extra cost, while for those who desire the highest quality and warmth of wood, real wood shutters are the best and only viable option.

 Additionally, because faux wood shutters are made from PVC composites, they are not as versatile in their ability to be matched to the existing trim in the home.
 Faux wood cannot be stained – they can only be painted to match your desired color.